How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 Patience with yourself about the affair

-The recovery process looks different for everyone.
-If you are going to be trying to salvage your marriage, the recovery process will be done together and involves things such as reconnecting as partners and friends, rebuilding trust, and recommitting to what could be a broken relationship.
+The recovery process can look different for everyone.
+If you are going to try to salvage your marriage, the recovery process can be done together and may involve things such as reconnecting as partners and friends, rebuilding trust, and recommitting to what could be a broken relationship.
 It may take some time to rebuild the trust and physical intimacy with your partner, although it is possible.

 Facilitating recovery

 Recovery can either destroy a marriage or make it stronger.
-It is also important to note that recovery from cheating may look differently for the deceiver than it does for the deceived.
-You will have to work on recovery individually and together to mend your marriage and this is a possible way to get past intense emotional pain that you are experiencing.
+Recovery from cheating may look differently for the deceiver than it does for the deceived.
+You may have to work on recovery individually and together to mend your marriage and this is a possible way to get past intense emotional pain that you may be experiencing.

 Recovery and closure for the deceiver